 - are able to earn a living, and their children are allowed to attend school,

 - has no threat of forcible return to their country of origin,

 - has the possibility to acquire citizenship or permanent residence status.

 Resettlement in Another Country

 Refugees are eligible for resettlement only when voluntary repatriation to the country of origin and local integration in the country of asylum are not available as durable solutions for them.
 Indeed, to qualify for Canada's PSR programs, the principal applicant must demonstrate that they cannot return to their country of origin, and that they cannot integrate in the country of refuge, and that resettlement is the only possible solution for them.

-If you believe the person(s) you would like to sponsor meet(s) the criteria, and you are part of an AGC church group, then you will need to complete the AGC's pre-screening form.
-The information gathered here will help our Refugee Sponsorship Program staff determine if the refugee is likely to be found eligible by a Canadian Visa Officer during their Visa Office Interview.
+If you believe the person(s) you would like to sponsor meet(s) the criteria, and you are part of an AGC church group, then the refugee will need to complete the AGC's pre-screening form.
+The information gathered here will help our SAH representative determine if the refugee is likely to be found eligible by a Canadian Visa Officer during their Visa Office Interview.
 Only then will we submit a Private Sponsorship application under our SAH agreement.